dotnet/docs/docs/spark/how-to-guides/hdinsight-notebook-installation.md

 <img src="../media/hdi-spark-notebooks/create-sparkdotnet-notebook.png" alt="JupyterNotebookImage" width="800"/>

-2. Submit Jobs using .NET for Apache Spark
+### Step 2.
+Submit Jobs using .NET for Apache Spark

 > **Note:** After the kernel is ready, then you can start submitting jobs.
 The following shows a sample to submit jobs through notebook.
 - Start a spark session